 All support requests must go through the approval process.
 Due to limited resources, we cannot provide “courtesy” research support for productions.

-If your request is approved, we will provide an official authorization letter you can use when contacting the Defense Imagery Management Operations Center (DIMOC) where you can purchase the required footage.
+If your request is approved, we will provide an official authorization letter you can use when contacting the Defense Imagery Management Operations Center (DIMOC) where you can purchase the required footage. a.
+Non-refundable charges for research and duplication apply.
+The DIMOC staff can explain the fee schedule to you. b.
+The DIMOC has transferred most pre-Vietnam footage to the National Archives in Washington, D.C.
+You may contact them directly.

 The production company will be billed only for those expenses considered to be additional expenses to the government.
 All support must be at no cost to the government.
 The following are generally considered to be reimbursable costs: